 All fields in a data source have a data type.
-The data type reflects the kind of information stored in that field, for example integers (410), dates (1/23/2015) and strings (“Wisconsin”).
+The data type reflects the kind of information stored in that field, for example integers (410), dates (1/23/2025) and strings ("Belgium").
 The data type of a field is identified in the Data pane by one of the icons shown below.

 Data type icons in Tableau

 |Cluster Group (used with Find Clusters in Data(Link opens in a new window))|

 You can change the data type for a field either on the Data Source page or in the Data pane.

 Change the data type for a field in the Data Source page

 Sometimes Tableau incorrectly interprets the data type of a field.
 For example, Tableau might interpret a field that contains dates as an integer data type, rather than a date data type.

 You can change the data type for a field that was part of the original data source (as opposed to a calculated field created in Tableau) on the Data Source page.

 Click the data type icon for the field (as shown in the table above).